C2SM/c2sm.github.io/docs/models/cosmo.md

 </details>

-{: .attention-title }

-> Warnings
->
+!!! warning
-> - The support status on the future Alps system is not yet known.
+    - The support status on the future Alps system is not yet known.
 It strongly depends on the ability to use an old interpretation of the OpenACC standard.
->
-> - C2SM's support for COSMO is scheduled to stop end of 2024
+    - C2SM's support for COSMO is scheduled to stop end of 2024

 ## Access
 In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organisation,